-Branch-and-cut algorithms~\cite{branchandcut-handbook} combine branching (branch-and-bound) with cutting plane techniques: adding violated inequalities (cuts) to the linear formulation.
-Different methods have been studied for generating cuts for general integer programming problems, starting with the seminal work of Gomory~\cite{gomory63}.
-Cuts can also be generated in a problem-specific way, \eg for TSP~\cite{gh91}.
-Problem-specific cuts are analogous to theory lemmas in our framework.

-Another family of linear programming techniques that bears resemblance to IMT is Benders decomposition~\cite{benders62}.
+\comment{ \paragraph{Decomposition:} Another family of linear programming techniques that bears resemblance to IMT is Benders decomposition~\cite{benders62}.
 The linear programming problem is split into a master problem (which has only a subset of the original variables) and a subproblem.
 The master problem is solved first, and then the subproblem is solved with the values of the master problem fixed (``trial'' values).
 If the ``trial'' values are unacceptable, a cut is derived and added to the master problem.
 Logic-based Benders Decomposition~\cite{logicbenders} generalizes the strategy so that the master problem, the subproblem, or both are not necessarily linear programs.
-In IMT, the problem is ``decomposed'' into a core ILP instance and background theory problems.
+In IMT, the problem is ``decomposed'' into a core ILP instance and background theory problems. }

+\paragraph{Generalized CDCL:} A family of solvers that generalize CDCL-style search to richer logics recently emerged~\cite{cutsat,naturalsmt,richerdpll,mcsat}.
+This research direction can be viewed as progress towards SMT with a non-propositional core.
+Our work is complementary, in the sense that we do not focus on the core solver, but rather provide a way to combine a non-Boolean core with theories.

-Linear and integer programming solvers generally perform floating-point (FP) and thus inexact calculations.
+\paragraph{Inexact Solvers:} Linear and integer programming solvers generally perform FP (and thus inexact) calculations.
 Faure et al. experiment with the inexact CPLEX solver as a theory solver~\cite{inexact}\comment{They observe that it does not handle well the small, incremental queries that an SMT solver performs,} and observe wrong answers.
-For many applications, numerical inaccuracies are not a concern, \eg the noise in the model overshadows the floating point error intervals, or an answer close enough to the theoretical optimal suffices.
-However, accuracy is often critical.
-Recent work~\cite{safeboundsmip,exactrational} proposes using FP arithmetic as much as possible (especially for solving continuous relaxations), while ensuring that cutting planes, infeasibility certificates, and bounds obtained from relaxations are safe.
-IMT solvers can be built on top of both exact and inexact solvers, depending on the requirements.
+For many applications, numerical inaccuracies are not a concern, \eg the noise in the model overshadows the floating point error intervals. \comment{or an answer close enough to the theoretical optimal suffices.} However, accuracy is often critical.
+Recent work~\cite{safeboundsmip,exactrational} proposes using FP arithmetic as much as possible (especially for solving continuous relaxations) while preserving safety. \comment{that cutting planes, infeasibility certificates, and bounds obtained from relaxations are safe.} IMT solvers can be built on top of both exact and inexact solvers.